pyodide/pyodide-blog/content/posts/jspi.md

 void allocateOnStackAndSleep(void) {
     int x[] = {7};
-    // Force the compiler to put x on the stack escape(x);
+    // Force the compiler to store x on the linear memory stack escape(x);
     sleep(0);
 }